rmjarvis/TreeCorr/docs/cov.rst

   which means the weight is the product of the two patch weights.
   For jackknife, the weights are all 1 or 0, so this means the pair is used only if both points are not in the excluded patch.
-For bootstrap, the weights are some integer corresponding the multiplicity of that patch in the bootstrap selection.
+For bootstrap, the weights are some integer corresponding to the multiplicity of that patch in the bootstrap selection.
-  Cross patch pairs are included at the product of the multipilicity of the two patches.
+  Cross patch pairs are included at the product of the multiplicity of the two patches.
   For sample and marked_bootstrap, a pair is included if the first point is the selected sample.
 * 'mean' involves weighting pairs by the mean of the patch weights.
 For jackknife, this